Unresolved sources naturally contribute to PeV $\gamma$-ray diffuse emission observed by Tibet AS$\gamma$: Introduction

 \section{Introduction}

 The Tibet AS$\gamma$ collaboration has recently obtained a measurement of the Galactic diffuse $\gamma$-ray emission, providing the first evidence that this component extends to sub-PeV energies \citep{TibetASgamma:2021tpz}.
+The origin of this high-energy diffuse emission is extensively debated in the very recent literature, see e.g. \cite{Liu:2021lxk,Koldobskiy:2021cxt,Fang:2021ylv,Neronov:2021ezg}.

 An essential step for the interpretation of Tibet AS$\gamma$ data is the evaluation of the cumulative flux produced by sources that are too faint to be individually resolved.
 These give rise to a large-scale diffuse emission, superimposed to that produced by cosmic ray (CR) interactions with the interstellar medium, that can affect the space and energy distribution of the observed signal.
 Population studies of TeV Galactic sources have shown that unresolved contribution is not negligible in the TeV domain, see e.g. \cite{Cataldo:2020qla,Steppa:2020qwe}.
 Recently Tibet AS$\gamma$ \citep{TibetCRAB} and HAWC \citep{HAWC:GalacticHE} have shown that several Galactic sources produce $\gamma-$rays above $\sim 50$~TeV.
 Moreover, LHAASO-KM2A reports the detection of more than $530$ photons at energies above $100\;{\rm TeV}$ and up to $1.4\;{\rm PeV}$ from 12 ultra-high-energy $\gamma$-ray sources \citep{2021Natur.594...33C}.
 It is thus natural to expect that unresolved source contribution may be relevant also in the sub-PeV energy range.